Hungarian Americans

 Hungarian Americans (amerikai magyarok, /hu/) are Americans of Hungarian descent.
 The U.S. Census Bureau has estimated that there are approximately 1.396 million Americans of Hungarian descent as of 2018.
 The total number of people with ethnic Hungarian background is estimated to be around 4 million.

-The largest concentration is in the Greater Cleveland Metropolitan Area in Northeast Ohio.
-At one time, the presence of Hungarians within Cleveland proper was so great that the city was known as the "American Debrecen," with one of the highest concentrations of Hungarians in the world.
+U.S. cities with large Hungarian American populations are largely concentrated in Ohio (203,417), New York (157,863), California (133,988), Pennsylvania (132,184), New Jersey (115,615), Michigan (98,036), and Florida (96,885).
+One of the largest concentrations is in the Greater Cleveland metropolitan area in Northeast Ohio; at one time, the presence of Hungarians within Cleveland was so great that the city was known as the "American Debrecen," with one of the highest concentrations of Hungarians in the world.

 History

 In 1583, Hungarian poet Stephanus Parmenius joined Humphrey Gilbert's expedition to North America with the intention of writing a chronicle of the voyage and its discoveries.
 Parmenius reached Newfoundland, likely becoming the first Hungarian in the New World.

 Hungarians have long settled in the New World, such as Michael de Kovats, the founder of United States Cavalry, active in the American Revolution.
 Hungarians have maintained a constant state of emigration to the United States since then; however, they are best known for three principal waves of emigration.